 From City Year Student to AmeriCorps Member

 A few years after graduating high school Colby found his way back to City Year, this time as a City Year AmeriCorps member himself.
 As he began working with students he realized this is where he was supposed to be – helping kids, just as he had needed when he was younger.
-Colby was placed in a 5th grade classroom where he was able to help students with the transition from elementary school to middle school, the same transition he had struggled with as a student.
+Colby was placed in a 5th-grade classroom where he was able to help students with the transition from elementary school to middle school, the same transition he had struggled with as a student.
 It’s not just academics that Colby supports his students through – he is a constant support for students going through personal struggles, struggles that he can’t believe they have to go through at such a young age.
 That is the power of City Year – AmeriCorps members build relationships over the school year that help students work towards social-emotional and academic success.

 As students returned to school this year, so do did Colby.
-He is a Service Leader who leads a team of first year AmeriCorps members through their year of service while continuing his own student support.
+He is a Service Leader who leads a team of first-year AmeriCorps members through their year of service while continuing his own student support.
 After six months without teachers or AmeriCorps members, the students were nervous and getting back to school has been an adjustment for them.
 Students throughout the school have looked to Colby for reassurance and with questions about why school looks different now.
 Colby explains to his students that while COVID is a real danger and everyone needs to be mindful of one another, the love and support that they expect at school from staff and City Year remains unchanged.

 Returning to school Colby was excited to see his Starfish Student (a student that an AmeriCorps member knows they made a difference with).
 When they met at the beginning of last school year, Colby had to be strict to get him to listen during class, so his Starfish began to resent him.
-When Colby called his mom to talk about his trouble in class, the student lashed out on him.
+When Colby called his mom to talk about his trouble in class, the student lashed out at him.
 However, the next day he came and apologized saying that he never had anyone who was there for him like that – someone who advocated for him.
 After that, he became one of Colby’s closest students because he wanted to excel and he knew he had to work hard.
 This year Colby’s Starfish has opted into Duval HomeRoom, so they get to interact virtually.
 After working hard last year, the student now has the tools to succeed as a virtual student who can motivate himself.